glitchingdot/glitchingdot/README.md

 - I’m currently wrapping up old projects, such as my encription project.
 - I’m currently learning Unity, mainly 3D modeling and rigging
-- Fun fact: The dogememe is not dead
+- Fun fact: The Doge meme is not dead